Shiraz Fars, Iran Travel Guide

 Experience historical settings.

-Rooftop cafes present city views while enjoying a meal or a beverage.
+Rooftop cafes present city views while enjoying a something to eat or a drink.

 Look for Faloodeh stands, roasted corn (Balal), and various traditional breads sold by street vendors.